sociocs/sociocs-docs/api/messaging-individual/list-scheduled.md

 --- | ---
 {{include "resp-obj-row/status"}}
 {{include "resp-obj-row/errors"}}
-data | Object with the contact fields | Only present when status is `success`
+data | Array of object with the scheduled message fields. | Only present when status is `success`.

 ## Code sample